itzychuu1920/20_Day_Python_project/README.md

 Happy Learning

 Project 6:
-Day 5 of learning python using simple projects.
+Day 6 of learning python using simple projects.
 Today we created an credit card number validator.
 Helps understand loops some string methods etc.
 It's a small program but helps learn some valuable things Happy Learning

+Project 7:
+Day 7 of learning python using simple projects.
+Today we created an Casino slot machine.
+It will help you understand some usage of function, parameters, methods, lists, modules etc.
+It's a small but fun project to do and learn.
+It's about gambling with money '_'.
+Don't Gamble btw.
+Happy Learning